-McDonald’s steak, egg and cheese bagel is so filling and delicious.
+McDonald’s steak, egg, and cheese bagel is so filling and delicious.
 It's a fluffy omelet topped with melty cheese and hearty steak and onions.
 But this recipe?
 You can make it at home, so you don’t have to venture out for a meaty and decadent breakfast sandwich.
 And this way you can customize it to your liking.

 This recipe is for two sandwiches, but you can easily cut the recipe in half if you’re making this for one, or double up for the whole family.
 Or if you've got smaller bagels—bagels vary wildly in size, depending on where you get them—you can turn this recipe into bagel bites instead and halve all the ingredients you'd use on one bagel.
 Use any kind of bagel you like, but some of the best matches include plain, marble, sesame, poppy, and everything.

-- 1/2 pound shaved steak
+1/2 pound shaved steak

-- 1 tablespoon Worcestershire sauce
+1 tablespoon Worcestershire sauce

-- 1/2 teaspoon garlic powder
+1/2 teaspoon garlic powder

-- 1/2 teaspoon ground black pepper
+1/2 teaspoon freshly ground black pepper

-- 4 large eggs (beaten)
+4 large eggs

-- 4 slices American cheese
+4 slices American cheese

-Gather your ingredients.
+Gather the ingredients.

 Once the omelet is cooked through, fold it in half with the rubber spatula.

-Then, fold the omelet in half once more and top with two slices of the cheese.
+Then, fold the omelet in half once more and top with 2 slices of the cheese.
 Repeat with the remaining 2 eggs, 1/4 teaspoon salt, and 2 slices of cheese.

-Divide the steak and onions between 2 of the bagel halves.
+Divide the steak and onion between 2 of the bagel halves.
 Top each with the eggs and cheese, then cover with the remaining bagel halves.
 Serve with steak sauce for dipping or spooning over the top, if desired.